goh12/B1-computer-game-programming/README.md

 ## Controls:
 * WASD keys to move
 * Space to shoot
-* L to pause the game
+* P to pause the game
+* M to mute the game